 Just like you have the flexibility to use any provider that can best help you pursue your goals, as a self-manager you can negotiate the price of your support with your provider.
 It is good to compare prices of similar supports across different providers to make sure you are getting the best value.
 Consider the following when deciding on how much to pay for a support:

 - Value-for-money: Is the cost of the support reasonable when you think about the benefit you will get?

 - Quality: Is the quality of the support high and will it help you pursue your goals?

 - Quantity: How much support will you need for the length of your plan?

 - Budget: How much funding do you have available in your NDIS plan and can you afford the amount of support you need within your budget?

-The NDIS Price Guide may be helpful when you are working out what you are willing to pay for a support.
+NDIS Pricing Arrangements and Price Limits may be helpful when you are working out what you are willing to pay for a support.
 This sets the maximum price that providers registered with the NDIS can charge for specific supports.
-The Price Guide is updated each year on 1 July.
+The Pricing Arrangements and Price Limits are updated each year on 1 July.